lilit-nersisyan/bioinf_challenges/yeast_telomeres/README.md

 # Overview
-The goal of the yeast telomeres (YT) challenge is to classify strings of given length into two categories: telomeric and non-telomeric.
+The goal of the yeast telomeres (YT) challenge is to classify strings of given length (a.k.a. reads) into two categories: telomeric and non-telomeric.

-The strings have the following characteristics:
+The reads have the following characteristics:
 - They have defined length (from 75 to 300, but constant for the given case).
-- They are derived from the dictionary {A,G,C,T,N}.
+- They are derived from the {A,G,C,T,N} dictionary.

-The rules defining a telomeric string are:
+The rules defining a telomeric reads are:
 - They largely consist of telomeric motifs
 - A telomeric motif is defined by the rule: (TG){1,7}GGTGTG(G)?
 - The beginning of the string may lack telomeric motifs